At first glance it might seem that the equation between what we eat and how healthy we are is a simple one. You just eat healthier, right?

 A complex system of food factors

-Ruth Crawford, Lecturer in Nutrition and Dietetics in CSU’s School of Exercise Science, Sport and Health, outlined just some of the interrelated influences on the food we eat.
+Ruth Crawford, Lecturer in Nutrition and Dietetics, outlined just some of the interrelated influences on the food we eat.

 “For individuals, food involves a complex system of many different factors interacting.
 It is more than just nutrition; for instance, food is important in families, in celebrations, in religious contexts and in traditions.
 Then there are the emotional and psychological aspects of food.
 Not to mention questions of production, education and policy.
 And none of that is about the fundamental need to meet your basic nutritional needs.”

-Dr Marissa Samuelson, fellow Lecturer in Nutrition and Dietetics at CSU, feels that understanding this complexity is key for professionals to be able to work effectively with a range of people and communities.
+Dr Marissa Samuelson, fellow Lecturer in Nutrition and Dietetics at Charles Sturt University, feels that understanding this complexity is key for professionals to be able to work effectively with a range of people and communities.

 “We encourage students to reflect on their own thinking about food, to challenge received opinion and to reflect on what they think they know.
 One of the best ways to better understand other people (people students may well work with after they graduate), their circumstances and why they do what they do in relation to food is to develop a keen critical-thinking facility.”